 With Senate Resolution 0099, Illinois declared May 15, 2019, as Trauma-Informed Awareness Day to highlight the impact of trauma and the importance of prevention and community resilience through trauma-informed care.
-Trauma can be defined as family violence, abuse, illness, neglect, maltreatment, or family separation.
+It is typical for children and adolescents to have a range of reactions after experiencing or witnessing a traumatic event, such as a natural disaster, an act of violence, or a serious accident.
+Trauma can also be defined as family violence, abuse, illness, neglect, maltreatment, or family separation.

 When a young child incurs trauma, there can be significant repercussions.
 For example, trauma can impact child’s brain development.
 Specifically, trauma can impact a child’s health, emotional development, and cognition.
 Further, trauma between a parent and a child can impact the child’s attachment to their family.
 Altogether, the effects of trauma are multipronged, impacting the child and family.